IGNITE-XD/Simple-bot-by-IGNITE-XD/README.md

 # Simple-bot-by-IGNITE-999
-By IGNITE 999
+By IGNITE XD

-A Fun And Simple Bot By IGNITE 999!
+A Fun And Simple Bot By IGNITE XD!

 step1 : Type 'npm i' on console of replit!